- About the Grant

 Charles J. Gelso, Ph.D., Psychotherapy Research Grant

-The Charles J. Gelso, Ph.D., Psychotherapy Research Grants, offered annually by the Society for the Advancement of Psychotherapy to graduate students, predoctoral interns, postdoctoral fellows, and psychologists (including early career psychologists), provide $5,000 grants toward the advancement of research on psychotherapy process and/or psychotherapy outcome.
+The Charles J. Gelso, Ph.D., Psychotherapy Research Grants, offered annually by the Society for the Advancement of Psychotherapy to graduate students, predoctoral interns, postdoctoral fellows, and psychologists (including early career psychologists), provides $5,000 grants toward the advancement of research on psychotherapy process and/or psychotherapy outcome.

 - Advance understanding of psychotherapy process and/or psychotherapy outcome through support of empirical research